mi5hmash/SteamDeckBTRFS/README.md

 There are two ways to install this tool: Automatic or Manual [PRO].

 ### A) Automatic installation
-Automatic installation script will download and install the latest version of this tool in the ***'DOCUMENTS'*** directory and create a shortcut on ***'DESKTOP'***.
+The automatic installation script will download and install the latest version of this tool in the ***'DOCUMENTS'*** directory and create a shortcut on ***'DESKTOP'***.

-In order to install this way, open a new Konsole window and paste one of the following lines of code depending on what you want to do:
+To install this way, open a new Konsole window and paste one of the following lines of code depending on what you want to do:
 #### Install
 ```bash
 curl -sSL https://raw.githubusercontent.com/mi5hmash/SteamDeckBTRFS/main/_Installer.sh | bash